shaficse/Search-Engine/README.md

 | Skip-gram with Negative Sampling | 17m 8s             |
 | GloVe Scratch                    | 1m 54s              |

-- **Training Loss:**
-- Skip-gram: Exhibited an average training loss of 8.133966, indicating room for optimization.
-- Skip-gram with Negative Sampling: Showed improved efficiency with a lower average training loss of 1.977957.
-- GloVe Scratch: Achieved the lowest training loss of 0.724803, indicating a more effective learning during training.

 - **Training Time:**
 - Skip-gram: Took 18 minutes and 4 seconds for training.